Velgorion/Tic-Tac-Toe-AI/README.md

 ---

-**Challenge yourself against an unbeatable opponent or study the elegant implementation of game theory in practice!** 🚀
+**Challenge yourself against an unbeatable opponent or study the implementation of game theory in practice!** 🚀